“What did you do last week, Tim?” Well, I did some cooking, ventured around new areas of Bonn, and… oh, yeah, and I went to Amsterdam!

-Depending on one’s age, if a person has never been there, they will have a different mental image of Amsterdam .
-To a person my parents’ age, for example, the name “Amsterdam” would most likely conjure up images of the following:
+Depending on one’s age, if a person has never been there, they will have a different mental image of Amsterdam.
+To a person my parents’ age, for example, the name “Amsterdam” would most likely conjure up images of:

 Whereas someone my age would probably instantly think of: